 When students take action in the community their service has lasting impacts socially and emotionally.
 Transformative experiences can ensue when meaningful action opportunities are embedded into the learning process.

+Utilize the new Monthly Pathway Calendar to assist in strategizing and organizing learning experiences, field investigations, community events, school-to-school collaborations, and more.
 Below are a list of resources that meaningfully engage students in taking action related to specific topics.
-Each of the resources below connect to one or more of our Pathways to Sustainable Development.
+Each of the resources below connect to one or more of our Pathways to Sustainable Development and the United Nation's Sustainable Development Goals.

 Challenge other classrooms in your school or another school in the district!
 The Cool School Challenge engages students and teachers in practical strategies to reduce carbon dioxide and other greenhouse gas emissions school-wide.
 Learn how it works and discover the materials you'll need.